 Lilly is also required to promptly communicate with regulatory authorities when Lilly becomes aware of any new safety information that might influence the evaluation of a product's benefits and risks.

-Regulatory authorities require expedited submission of individual safety reports received by drug companies that meet certain, specific criteria, including criteria for seriousness, expectedness (whether or not a report has been previously observed) and assessment of the event's relatedness to administration of the product.
+Worldwide regulatory authorities require expedited submission of individual safety reports received by drug companies that meet certain, specific criteria, including criteria for the seriousness of a clinical event, whether or not a report has been previously observed and an assessment of the event's relatedness to administration of the product.

-Decisions on when and how to report individual case reports are based on the requirements of local law.
+The decisions on when and how to report individual case reports are based on the requirements of each country’s local law.

-By U.S. law, Lilly must report to the FDA in an expedited fashion (within 15 days of receipt) all events that are serious and unexpected.
+By U.S. law, expedited reporting is defined as submitting an individual safety report to the FDA within 15 days of Lilly receiving it for clinical events that are considered to be serious and unexpected.

 Periodic safety reports are submitted to regulatory agencies in accordance with government regulations.